SmarterTechnologies/STG.Graduate.Assignment/README.md

 ## Requirements

-- Use a fork of this repository to complete the assignment.
+- Use a copy of this repository to complete the assignment.
 - The widget should be written in vanilla JavaScript, HTML and CSS.
 - The widget should use the [Weather API](https://www.weatherapi.com/docs/) to retrieve weather data.
   - We have provided you with an API key to use for this assignment via email.